brianczapiga/marlin-skr-mini-e3-v2/README.md

 make enable-bltouch
 ```

-Please note, follow the link in references for the auto bed leveling guide.
+Follow the link in references for the auto bed leveling guide.

 You must follow the `Measure NOZZLE_TO_PROBE_OFFSET` section.

+# further notes

+The master branch is cloned by default, you may wish to checkout a different branch (bug fix for instance)

+The source and config are only pulled during setup (above, when using the respective Makefile targets.)

 # building the firmware